 Professor Alvaré teaches Family Law, Law and Religion, and Property Law.
 She received her law degree from Cornell University School of Law and her master’s degree in Systematic Theology from the Catholic University of America.
 She is a consultor for the Pontifical Council of the Laity (Vatican City), an advisor to the U.S. Conference of Catholic Bishops (Washington, D.C.), founder of WomenSpeakforThemselves.com, and an ABC news consultant.
 She cooperates with the Permanent Observer Mission of the Holy See to the United Nations as a speaker and a delegate to various United Nations conferences concerning women and the family.
 Prior to joining the faculty of George Mason, Professor Alvaré taught at the Columbus School of Law at the Catholic University of America; represented the U.S. Conference of Catholic Bishops before legislative bodies, academic audiences and the media; and was a litigation attorney for the Philadelphia law firm of Stradley, Ronon, Stevens & Young.

-Professor Todd Zywicki is the Executive Director of the Law & Economics Center, Senior Scholar of the Mercatus Center at George Mason University, and Senior Fellow at the F.A.
+Todd Zywicki is a George Mason University Foundation Professor of Law, Senior Scholar of the Mercatus Center at George Mason University, and Senior Fellow at the F.A.
 Hayek Program for Advanced Study in Philosophy, Politics and Economics.
 He is a regular contributor to the Washington Post’s “Volokh Conspiracy” law blog, and has published more than 70 articles in leading law reviews and peer-reviewed economics journals.
 Professor Zywicki regularly testifies before Congress on issues of consumer bankruptcy law and consumer credit and is a frequent commentator on legal issues in the print and broadcast media – including the Wall Street Journal, New York Times, Washington Post, Washington Times, Forbes, Nightline, National Review, NBC Nightly News, The Newshour with Jim Lehrer, Fox and Friends, Fox Business, CNN, CNBC, Bloomberg News, BBC, ABC Radio, The Diane Rehm Show, Lou Dobbs Radio Show, Neil Caputo Show, and The Laura Ingraham Show.